thk2b/autoscroll-react/README.md

 export default Autoscroll(MyList)
 ```

-`Autoscroll(Component)`: returns the passed component without any additional markup.
-It scrolls the root node rendered by the component to the bottom whenever it updates, but not if the user has scrolled up.
+`Autoscroll(Component)`: returns a React `PureComponent` that renders the passed component without any additional markup.
+Whenever the wrapped component updates, it is scrolled to the bottom, unless the user has scrolled up.

 ## ⚠️  caveats ⚠️